Main site of science textbooks

 Electron-positron collisions give more precise data than proton-proton collisions.

-An electron ring collider has a maximum energy of .25 TeV, above which electrons lose energy to synchrotron radiation.
-This is why a high-energy electron collider has to be linear.
+An electron ring collider has a maximum energy of .5 TeV, above which electrons lose energy to synchrotron radiation.
+Energies beyond this require a linear collider.
 Proton ring colliders don't have the synchrotron problem and can be arbitrarily large.

-In an electron-positron collision, if the electron energy is X, then the maximum energy of a particle that the collision can create is X. For proton-proton collisions, the maximum energy of a created particle is less, on the order of .15 X.
+In an electron-positron collision, if the electron energy is X, then the maximum energy of a particle that the collision can create is X. For proton-proton collisions, the maximum energy of a created particle is less, on the order of X/7.

-A linear collider can be built incrementally.
-You can always increase the length.
+A linear collider can be built incrementally increase its length and energy.
 A ring collider can't be made larger.
 However, you can use an existing ring collider as an injector for a bigger collider.
-A hypothetical strategy is to build a .25 TeV electron linear collider to study the top quark and Higgs boson, and then extend it beyond 1 TeV.
+A hypothetical strategy is to build a .175 TeV electron linear collider to study the top quark and Higgs boson, and then extend it.

 Type Particle Energy Size Year Particles discovered